-- 4.10 The first step in demonstrating the practical elimination of event sequences that could lead to an early radioactive release or a large radioactive release is the identification of such plant event sequences.
+4.10 The first step in demonstrating the practical elimination of event sequences that could lead to an early radioactive release or a large radioactive release is the identification of such plant event sequences.
 This identification process is expected to result in a list of plant event sequences, which can be grouped into a smaller set of plant conditions among the severe accidents identified for the plant.
-The identification process should be justified and supported by relevant information. - 4.11 In a severe accident, large quantities of radioactive substances are likely to be present and not confined in the fuel or by the reactor coolant system.
-In addition, severe accident phenomena that can generate large amounts of energy very rapidly.
-Together, this can make it impossible to ensure the containment integrity, thus giving rise to unacceptable radiological consequences.
+The identification process should be justified and supported by relevant information.

-13 Such additional safety features include any design provision that is implemented following an assessment supporting the demonstration of practical elimination of some plant event sequences.
+17 Such additional safety features include any design provision that is implemented following an assessment supporting the demonstration of practical elimination of some plant event sequences.
 Some design provisions will already have been implemented to support other safety objectives and analyses and can also support the demonstration of practical elimination.

-- 4.12 If a severe accident occurs, it is necessary to ensure that radioactive material released from the nuclear fuel will be confined.
+- 4.11 In a severe accident, large quantities of radioactive substances are likely to be present and not confined in the fuel or by the reactor coolant system.
+In addition, severe accident phenomena can generate large amounts of energy very rapidly.
+Together, this can make it impossible to ensure the confinement of radioactive material, thus giving rise to unacceptable radiological consequences. - 4.12 If a severe accident occurs, it is necessary to ensure that radioactive material released from the nuclear fuel will be confined.
 In particular, in situations of limited confinement, for example in accidents involving fuel storage or when the containment is open and cannot be closed in time, or where there is a containment bypass that cannot be isolated, the only way to prevent unacceptable radiological consequences is to prevent the occurrence of such severe accidents.
 In such cases, it may be necessary to demonstrate practical elimination by proving the physical impossibility of the accident or by proving with a high degree of confidence that such severe accidents would be extremely unlikely.
-Therefore, the issue when considering whether a particular plant event sequence should be practically eliminated is the potential for the event sequence to lead to a failure of the confinement function. - 4.13 To help ensure that the demonstration of practical elimination is manageable, the whole set of individual plant event sequences that might lead to an unacceptable radiological consequence should be grouped to form a limited number of bounding cases or types of accident conditions.
-The following five general types of plant event sequences should be considered, depending on their applicability for specific designs: - (a) Plant events sequences that could lead to prompt reactor core damage and consequent early containment failure, such as: - (i) Failure of a large pressure-retaining component in the reactor coolant system; - (ii) Uncontrolled reactivity accidents. - (b) Plant event sequences that could lead to early containment failure, such as: - (i) Highly energetic direct containment heating; - (ii) Large steam explosion; - (iii) Explosion of combustible gases, including hydrogen and carbon monoxide. - (c) Plant event sequences that could lead to late containment failure, such as: - (i) Basemat penetration or containment bypass during molten corium concrete interaction; - (ii) Long term loss of containment heat removal; - (iii) Explosion of combustible gases, including hydrogen and carbon monoxide. - (d) Plant event sequences with containment bypass, such as: - (i) A loss of coolant accident with the potential to drive the leakage outside of the containment via supporting systems (i.e. a loss of coolant accident in an interface system)14; - (ii) Plant event sequences producing a consequential containment bypass (e.g. an induced steam generator tube rupture); - (iii) A plant event sequence with core melt and in which the containment is open15 (e.g. in the shutdown state).
+Therefore, the issue when considering whether a particular plant event sequence should be practically eliminated is the potential for the event sequence to lead to a radioactive release greater than the maximum radioactive release allowed in accordance with para 5.31A of SSR-2/1 (Rev.1) [1]. - 4.13 To help ensure that the demonstration of practical elimination is manageable, the whole set of individual plant event sequences that might lead to an unacceptable radiological consequence should be grouped to form a limited number of bounding cases or types of accident conditions.
+As an example (see 4.15), the following five general types of plant event sequences should be considered, depending on their applicability for specific designs: - (a) Plant events sequences that could lead to prompt reactor core damage and consequent early containment failure, such as: - (i) Failure of a large pressure-retaining component in the reactor coolant system; - (ii) Uncontrolled reactivity accidents. - (b) Plant event sequences that could lead to early containment failure, such as: - (i) Highly energetic direct containment heating; - (ii) Large steam explosion; - (iii) Explosion of combustible gases, including hydrogen and carbon monoxide. - (c) Plant event sequences that could lead to late containment failure, such as: - (i) Basemat penetration or other damage to the containment integrity during molten corium concrete interaction; - (ii) Long term loss of containment heat removal (e.g., failure of containment heat removal system); - (iii) Loss of containment cooling against overtemperature (e.g., failure of containment spray system) - (iv) Explosion of combustible gases, including hydrogen and carbon monoxide. - (d) Plant event sequences with containment bypass, such as: